 - 1. To assemble supplied mounting bracket, perform the following: (See Figure 1). - a.
-Remove the 4 white plastic standoffs from the bag provided with the communicator kit. - b.
-Insert the 4 standoffs through the back of the mounting bracket, into the holes at each corner.
-(The antenna mounting tab should be facing away from you). - c.
+Remove the 4 white plastic standoffs from the bag provided with the communicator kit. - Insert the 4 standoffs through the back of the mounting bracket, into the holes at each corner. - c.
 Place the bracket on a flat, solid surface.
 Hold the communicator component side up and orient the 4 holes on the communicator with the 4 standoffs protruding from the bracket.
-Push the communicator firmly and evenly onto bracket. - External Antenna Screw Thread Brass Washer Brass nut Nylon washer (flat) Antenna Nylon Washer Mounting Tab with bushing (thicker flat washer) Mounting Holes Mounting Antenna Holes Stand Of Cable Mounting Plate JG0009744 0 cator firmly and evenly onto the standoffs until it is securely attached to the mounting bracket.
+Push the communicator firmly and evenly onto the standoffs until it is securely att the standoffs until it is securely attached to the mounting bracket.